-JOSHUA SOLAS is a multidisciplinary artist and designer who’s work is often a critical but impartial look on the dynamics of human life.
+JOSHUA SOLAS is an interdisciplinary artist and designer who’s work is often a critical but impartial look on the dynamics of human life.
 Through self reflection and observational means, The Jamaican artist attempts to document these dynamics in a concise yet complex language that blurs roles of images and words.

 Born and raised in Jamaica, the artist received a BFA in Illustration and minor in Graphic Design at Kendall College of Art and Design of FSU in Grand Rapids, Michigan.
 He is currently based in Los Angeles.